 You Need to Be 21 to Buy It.

 Yes, you can absolutely purchase recreational marijuana, even if you’re not a resident of Colorado.
 However, you do need to be at least 21 years of age.
-Also, Colorado residents are allowed to purchase up to one ounce of weed at a time, but state law dictates non-residents can only purchase one-fourth of an ounce at a time.
+Colorado residents and tourists alike are allowed to purchase up to one ounce of weed at a time.

 Also, many tourists imagine the bud scene to be akin to the bar scene.
-But, city regulations require dispensaries in Denver to close by 7 p.m., so you’ll want to get your marijuana run in during the day.
-However, there are some nearby cities that have regulations that allow dispensaries to stay open later.
-As an example, dispensaries in Aurora, which is southeast of Denver, can stay open until 9 p.m.
+But, city regulations require dispensaries in Denver to close by 10 p.m., so you’ll want to get your marijuana run in during the day.
+However, some nearby cities have regulations that allow dispensaries to stay open later.
 Just west of Denver, in Edgewater, dispensaries are allowed to stay open until midnight.
-Same goes for Glendale, which borders Denver and has been compared to a mini-Vegas because of its strip clubs and bars.
+Same goes for Glendale, which borders Denver and has lots of bars.

 Public Smoking Isn't Allowed.